The Library at Bourne will prove useful in your research.

 - The parish was in the Aslackby sub-district of the Bourne Registration District.

 - Check our Civil Registration page for sources and background on Civil Registration beginning in July 1837.

-Dunsby is both a town and a parish 4 miles northeast of Bourne.
+Dunsby is both a village and a parish 4 miles north of Bourne.
 The A15 trunk road, formerly known as the "Great Road from London to Lincoln," passes down the west side of the parish.
 Hacconby parish lies to the south, Rippingale parish to the north.
 The South Forty Foot Drain completes the eastern border.
 The Carr Dyke runs through the parish.
 The parish covers over 2,670 acres.